inbravo/travel/september-2017/tehri-dam.md

 ##  4:00 PM Rishikesh
 *	Arrived at busy city with all chorus
-*	After experiencing several hill towns, i realized Rishikesh is no where close to a real hill town
+*	After experiencing several hill towns, I realized Rishikesh is nowhere close to a real hill town
-*	Checked in at my favourate Iskan temple guest house.
+*	Checked in at my favorite Iskan temple guest house.
 Unpacked my gears, took bath and get some rest
-*	At around 6 o'clock, i started towards Parmarth Ashram for evening Aarti
+*	At around 6 o'clock, I started towards Parmarth Ashram for evening Aarti
-*	Baught some Geeta press books from famous Geeta ashram, before arriving at Parmarth ashram
+*	Bought some Geeta press books from famous Geeta ashram, before arriving at Parmarth ashram
 *	Aarti is started, and sitting in front of Ganga and thinking of my whole journey
-*	Called my home and some of my friends, ate delecious street food named Chole Kulche and finally at 7:30, headed back to guest house
+*	Called my home and some of my friends, ate delicious street food named Chole Kulche and finally at 7:30, headed back to guest house
-*	While strolling at the banks of Ganga, i could feel the cool breeze of air, so rejuvinating.
-Finally arribed at the guest house
+*	While strolling at the banks of Ganga, I could feel the cool breeze of air, so rejuvenating.
+Finally arrived at the guest house
-*	A good night call to my wife at 8:30 before i plan to retire for the day
+*	A good night call to my wife at 8:30 before I plan to retire for the day
-*	While trying to sleep, i was thinking of all people, whom i met during my journey and how they live peacefully in this natural abode
+*	While trying to sleep, I was thinking of all people, whom I met during my journey and how they live peacefully in this natural abode
 *	I finally forced my eyes to shut and to get refreshed for tomorrows long ride to home

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_182827.jpg)